How to Get an Industrial and Commercial Machinery Wholesale Trading License in Dubai

 Other service-sector machinery that does not fall under more specific product classifications

-This breadth makes it one of the more versatile wholesale trading licences available in Dubai, particularly for businesses that deal in multiple machinery categories or source products from diverse international suppliers.
+This breadth makes it one of the more versatile wholesale trading licenses available in Dubai, particularly for businesses that deal in multiple machinery categories or source products from diverse international suppliers.

 UAE and Dubai Market Context